Favorites

 *incl.
 7 % tax plus shipping

-Our natural cashew nuts in raw food quality come from certified organic cultivation and contain valuable fibre.
-Moreover, they are a source of vegetable protein and therefore an ideal plant-based protein supplied for vegans and vegetarians.
-Our cashew nuts are all-natural and remain unroasted and unsalted.
+The natural, fresh cashews in raw food quality come from controlled organic cultivation and contain valuable fiber.
+They are also a source of protein and an ideal plant-based source of protein for vegans and vegetarians in particular.
+Our cashews are natural and neither roasted nor salted.

 Origin and harvest